Target Market Segment Strategy: Segment-Of-One Marketing For Your Business🧍

 A pricing team needs to understand its target market segment strategy to employ value-based pricing

 They can also re-calibrate their demand forecasts based on an accurate understanding of current trends and be less dependent on past volumes and trends with little significance to what customers actually value now.
-These in turn will override tired demographic categorisation, forecasting and hypothesises about price and consumer preferences.
-Typically based on analyses of simple cost and demand drivers.
+These in turn will override tiered demographic categorisation and hypothesis about price and consumer preferences, typically based on analysis of simple cost and demand drivers.

-Traditional demographic methods of market segmentation do not usually provide enough information to inform segmentation.
-Analyses of customer segments by age, sex, geography, and income level are not likely to provide as much direction for pricing strategy as management requires (psychographic segmentation market definition).
+Traditional demographic methods of market segmentation don’t usually provide enough information to inform segmentation.
+Customer segments by age, sex, geography, and income level are not likely to provide as much direction for pricing strategy.

 Believing consumers don’t buy based on their values and interest is a mistake.
 Consumers in B2C markets act just like customers in B2B markets.
 They increasingly identify their values and interests over their geographic or demographic profiles when they make a buying decision.

-Psychographic segmentation makes it easier for teams to improve pricing and trial dynamic pricing on the right sites and segments.
 Using a cookie-cutter approach to customer segmentation is not very effective.
-Demographic or even geographic variables often ignore the reasons why customers buy from us.
+Demographic or even geographic variables often ignore the reasons why customers buy.
 It doesn’t provide leverage why they are willing to pay more or not.